kobby-pentangeli/grapevine/README.md

 Usage: main [OPTIONS] --port <PORT> --duration <DURATION>

 Options:
   -p, --port <PORT>          Sets the port to listen to.
                                 Example: --port 8000
   -d, --duration <DURATION>  Sets the duration (in seconds) of emitting messages to other peers.
                                 Example: --duration 5
-  -c, --connection <CONNECTION>  Sets the optional peer address to connect to.
+      --peer <PEER>          Sets the optional peer address to connect to.
-                                    Example: --connection 127.0.0.1:8000
+                                Example: --peer 127.0.0.1:8000
   -h, --help                 Print help
   -V, --version              Print version
 ```